Agoric/documentation/main/glossary/README.md

 return a creator invitation on their instantiation, in case the contract instantiator wants to immediately participate.
 Otherwise, the contract instance must create any additional invitations.
 These, or any invitation held by a party, are distributed by sending it to someone's wallet.
-When you receive an invitation, you should validate it via the [InvitationIssuer](#invitationissuer).
+When you receive an invitation, your wallet will validate it via the [InvitationIssuer](#invitationissuer).
 Note that the invitation is a special case of [`Payment`](#payment), and so is associated with a specific [`Issuer`](#issuer).

 To participate in a contract instance by making an [offer](#offer), an invitation to that instance must accompany the offer.

-An `invitation`'s properties are:
+An `invitation`'s amount includes the following properties:
 - The contract's installation in Zoe, including access to its source code.
 - The contract instance this invitation is for.
 - A handle used to refer to this invitation.